adriendomoison/friday-nights-app/README.md

-# Friday Nights - International Bible Study
+# Friday Nights

-The official app for friday nights bible studies of California State University San Marcos!
+The official app for friday nights gathering for international students of California State University San Marcos!